Search

 A Shift to Calm

-Training yourself to let go of the small things in life can help you to not only live longer but also be happier and healthier.
-Reacting calmly to correct the problem or move forward is going to make it easier to get through.
-Not to mention people tend to listen better when you speak to them in a calm tone.
-If you are worked up over something small you are going to have more trouble communicating rationally.
+Training yourself to let go of the small things in life can help you not only live longer but also be happier and healthier.
+Reacting calmly to correct the problem or move forward will make it easier to get through.
+Not to mention, people tend to listen better when you speak to them in a calm tone.
+If you are worked up over something small, you are going to have more trouble communicating rationally.

 perspective tips small stuff

-If you struggle with sweating the small stuff, think about it in terms of what really matters at the end of the day, week, or year?
+If you struggle with sweating the small stuff, consider what really matters at the end of the day, week, or year.
 Chances are it won’t be the fact that you spilled your coffee on the way to work on Monday.

 Seeking help from a licensed mental health professional can also be beneficial.
 They can help you to change your perspective and learn mindfulness techniques, among other things.